sagan/FlareDrive/README.md

 - Upload large files
 - Upload file directly from URL ("Cloud download")
 - Create folders
-- Search files
+- Search files (requires Cloudflare D1 database)
 - Image/video/PDF thumbnails
-- WebDAV endpoint, compatible with rclone [webdav](https://rclone.org/webdav/) backend's `owncloud` vendor, support md5 hashes.
+- WebDAV endpoint, compatible with rclone [webdav](https://rclone.org/webdav/) backend's `owncloud` vendor, support md5 hashes
 - Drag and drop upload
 - Share & Publish files or folders temporarily or permanently. ("Publish" feature requires Cloudflare Workers KV)
 - Images lightbox
 - Online text / image files editor
 - Online PDF files previewer
+- Create and manage "url" (internet shortcut) files

 # Installation

 Before starting, you should make sure that

-- you have created a [Cloudflare](https://dash.cloudflare.com/) account
+- You have created a [Cloudflare](https://dash.cloudflare.com/) account
-- your payment method is added
-- R2 service is activated and at least one bucket is created
+- R2 service is activated (requires payment method added to CF account) and at least one bucket is created
-- (optional) KV & D1 instances are created.
+- (optional but recommended) KV & D1 instances are created.

-This project can be de deployed to [Cloudflare Workers](https://developers.cloudflare.com/workers/) or [Cloudflare Pages](https://developers.cloudflare.com/pages/).The Workers is the new and recommanded way, but it requires you to manually input the Cloudflare resource (R2 / KV) ids in the variables at this time.
+This project can be de deployed to [Cloudflare Workers](https://developers.cloudflare.com/workers/) or [Cloudflare Pages](https://developers.cloudflare.com/pages/).The Workers is the new and recommanded way, but it requires you to manually input the Cloudflare resource (R2 / KV / D1) ids in the variables at this time.
 The Pages way is slightly simpler to configure as you can set the Cloudflare resource bindings directly in the dashboard.

 ## Deployment to Cloudflare Workers (recommended)